| Title: | General Purpose Hierarchical Data Structure |

 The method takes one or more vectors as an argument.
 It traverses the tree, whereby the values are picked

 from the vector.
-Also available as OO-style method on Node
+Also available as OO-style method on Node.

-#OO-style: # node$Set(..., # traversal = c("pre-order", "post-order", "in-order", "level", "ancestor"), # pruneFun = NULL, # filterFun = NULL) #traditional: Set(nodes, ...)
+#OO-style: # node$Set(..., # traversal = c("pre-order", "post-order", "in-order", "level", "ancestor"), # pruneFun = NULL, # filterFun = NULL) #traditional: Set(nodes, ...)#OO-style: # node$Set(..., # traversal = c("pre-order", "post-order", "in-order", "level", "ancestor"), # pruneFun = NULL, # filterFun = NULL) #traditional: Set(nodes, ...)

 nodes |